New Guidance for Gathering

 We strive for health of the whole faith body.
 For now we have some who are vaccinated and some who are not, some who feel freedom from masks and some who are advised to wear them—including at church.
 Children under 12 aren’t eligible for vaccines, and immunocompromised people are vulnerable.
 Let’s be mindful of everyone in each decision.

 What Leaders Can Do

-As leaders, we serve our people well by communicating clearly that there is no cure for COVID-19.
-Even with vaccines being administered in our community, public health experts anticipate the virus will circulate in the US with variable levels of infection for the foreseeable future.
-It will take months to vaccinate the 70 to 80 percent of the population necessary to reach herd immunity and stop dangerous levels of transmission.
-Therefore, faith leaders should plan wisely whether and how houses of worship should gather in ways that look different than before, we continue being mindful of health and safety.
+As leaders, we serve our people well by communicating clearly that the vaccine is the best preventive we have for COVID-19.
+Even with vaccines being administered in our community, public health experts anticipate it will still take several more months to reach the vaccination goal.
+Therefore, faith leaders should plan wisely how houses of worship should gather in ways that continue being mindful of health and safety.

 Public health efforts to manage the ongoing presence of the virus in our community include vaccination, testing, contact tracing, and quarantining contacts of infected people.
-The CDC, the State of Tennessee, and Memphis and Shelby County public health officials provide guidance on how faith communities can both gather as the people of God and mitigate the risks of spreading the virus.
+Cooperation with the efforts is essential.
+Ultimately, vaccines are the most effective way to mitigate risk.

-Our calling is beyond whether we meet this week or this month.
-COVID-19 will pass.
-Living into the calling to love one another and our neighbors during this passage will show we are God’s people.
+Living into the calling to love one another and our neighbors while COVID-19 passes will show we are God’s people.

 Resources & Information